|United Nations Editorial Manual Online|

 Italics and bold print are not used for emphasis, except where the General Assembly has requested the use of bold print for recommendations.

-Manuscripts should be transmitted for processing in electronic form (see ST/CS/SER.A/44/Rev.1).
+Manuscripts should be transmitted for processing in electronic form (see the DGACM guide to document submission).

 If a text is a revised version of a previously issued document (such as a draft resolution), or is the final version of a report already submitted in draft form for advance editing/translation, all changes, including deletions, must be clearly indicated, by means of (a) Microsoft Word track changes; (b) bold text and strike-outs; or (c) handwritten additions and deletions.